Cyber Essentials is a Government scheme that helps organisations to guard against common cyber threats and demonstrate commitment to cyber security.

 - Protect from viruses and other malware (Malware protection)

-- Keep your devices and software up to date (Software updates)
+- Keep your devices and software up to date (Security Update Management)

 IASME Governance certification is aligned to the Government’s Ten Steps to Cyber Security and includes Cyber Essentials certification as well as controls around people and processes.
 It also covers the General Data Protection Regulation (GDPR) requirements.
 IASME Governance is aligned to a similar set of controls to ISO 27001 but is more affordable and achievable for small and medium sized organisations to implement.